Characters: Fullmetal Alchemist Homunculi

 - I'm a Humanitarian: Likes to eat his allies when they are no longer of use (Gluttony, Kimblee, and the creepy gold-toothed doctor).
 Disturbingly, after he eats Gluttony, Pride comments on inheriting Gluttony's ravenous hunger for people.
 However, he doesn't think of it as cannibalism, but rather absorbing them into his collective mind.

 - Infant Immortality: He is the only homunculus who looks like a child, and also the only homunculus who survives...sort of.
+Additionally, when the other Homunculi fight they are frequently wounded, usually graphically, but not so much with Pride, who just gets scuffed up a bit.

 - Lack of Empathy: Personified.
 Pride can't give a damn about anyone else, due to the nature of his sin.
 Flipped around after his rebirth, when he asks his mother if an injured bird can be "fixed".

 - Laser-Guided Karma: Many of Pride's cruel acts came back to bite him in the end.
 When you think about it, being raised as a human child, with his memories erased?
-From his original perspective that's a Fate Worse than Death.
+From his original perspective that's a Fate Worse Than Death.

 - Last of His Kind/Sole Survivor: Lost memories notwithstanding, he is the only Homunculus to survive the events of the story.